 olive oil: extra virgin

 chives: for flavour and for garnish.
-Feel free to sub any fresh herbs you have, like parsley or cilantro.
+Feel free to substitute any fresh herbs you have, like parsley or cilantro.

 I use the two terms interchangeably.
 While the two are scientifically distinct, we use them similarly in recipes.
 In the UK, New Zealand and Australia (and here on the west coast of Canada where we catch them wild) they are known as prawns.
 They are more commonly called shrimp in much of North America.
 You can read more about the differences in this article on prawns vs. shrimp.